jonjamz/blaze-forms/docs/reference/api/FormBlocks.md

 ### Form Blocks

+A form block wraps around your form elements to create a complete form.
+It stores data from form elements in a single object and handles submission, validation and form states.

-A TemplatesForms Form Block is a reusable component that plays the same role as a typical HTML `<form>` element, but with added features that make it significantly more powerful and useful.
+Form blocks are reusable components that play the same role as a typical HTML `<form>` element, but with added features that make it significantly more powerful and useful.

-#### First Step: Create a Blaze Template
+#### Step 1: Create a Blaze Template

 * Template code must be *wrapped in a form tag*.
 * Template must contain UI.contentBlock with the proper fields (as below).

-Here's an example of a compatible Form Block template.
+Here's an example of a compatible form block template.

 ```handlebars
 <template name="myFormBlock">